primate-run/primate/docs/docs/configuration.md

 wish to change the defaults.
 The most common use case is activating additional modules.

 Configuration files are located in `config`.
-Anything you configure will be merged into the defaults.
+Anything you configure is merged into the defaults.

 ## `app.ts`
 [s=configuration/app-ts]